DaoCloud/DaoCloud-docs/docs/en/docs/install/community/kind/online.md

 - A node with CPU > 8 cores, memory > 12 GB, disk > 100 GB.
 - Ensure that the node can access the Internet.

-Execute the following script to check the system resources and network connectivity:
+Run the following script to check the system resources and network connectivity:

 ```shell
 set -e